 Notification on activities with respect to marine genetic resources of areas beyond national jurisdiction

-1. Parties shall promote cooperation in activities with respect to marine genetic resources of areas beyond national jurisdiction.

-2. Collection in situ of marine genetic resources within the scope of this Part shall be subject to self-declaratory notification to the clearing-house mechanism.
+1. Parties shall take the necessary legislative, administrative or policy measures to ensure that collection in situ of marine genetic resources of areas beyond national jurisdiction shall be subject to notification to the clearing-house mechanism in accordance with this Part.

-3. Parties shall take the necessary legislative, administrative or policy measures to ensure that the following information is notified to the clearing-house mechanism six months or as early as possible prior to the collection in situ of marine genetic resources of areas beyond national jurisdiction:
+2. The following information shall be notified to the clearing-house mechanism six months or as early as possible prior to the collection in situ of marine genetic resources of areas beyond national jurisdiction:

 (a) The nature and objectives of the project under which the collection is carried out, including, as appropriate, any programme(s) of which it forms part;

-(b) The subject matter, or if known, marine genetic resources to be targeted or collected, and the purposes for which the subject matter, or if known, marine genetic resources will be collected;
+(b) The subject matter of the research or, if known, marine genetic resources to be targeted or collected, and the purposes for which such resources will be collected;

 (c) The geographical areas in which the collection is to be undertaken;

-(d) The expected date of first appearance and final departure of the research vessels, or deployment of the equipment and its removal, as appropriate;

-(e) A summary of the method and means to be used for collection, including the name, tonnage, type and class of vessels, scientific equipment and/or study methods employed, and any contribution to major programmes;
+(d) A summary of the method and means to be used for collection, including the name, tonnage, type and class of vessels, scientific equipment and/or study methods employed, and any contribution to major programmes;

+(e) The expected date of first appearance and final departure of the research vessels, or deployment of the equipment and its removal, as appropriate.

 (f) The name(s) of the sponsoring institution(s) and the person in charge of the project;

 (g) Opportunities for scientists of all States, in particular for scientists from developing States, to be involved in or associated with the project;

-(h) The extent to which it is considered that States that may need and request technical assistance, in particular developing countries, should be able to participate or to be represented in the project.
+(h) The extent to which it is considered that States that may need and request technical assistance, in particular developing States, should be able to participate or to be represented in the project.

-4. Where there is a material change to the information provided to the clearing-house mechanism prior to the planned collection, updated information shall be transmitted to the clearing-house mechanism within a reasonable period of time.
+3. Where there is a material change to the information provided to the clearing-house mechanism prior to the planned collection, updated information shall be notified to the clearing-house mechanism within a reasonable period of time and no later than the start of collection in situ.

-5. Parties shall take the necessary legislative, administrative or policy measures to ensure that the following information is notified to the clearing-house mechanism as soon as it becomes available, but no later than one year from the collection in situ of marine genetic resources of areas beyond national jurisdiction:
+4. Parties shall ensure that the following information is notified to the clearing-house mechanism as soon as it becomes available, but no later than one year from the collection in situ of marine genetic resources of areas beyond national jurisdiction:

-(a) The repository or database where environmental metadata, taxonomic information and other associated data and information, where available, are or will be deposited;
+(a) The repository or database where associated data and information, where available, are or will be deposited;

-(b) Where the original samples, if available, are or will be held, and the unique identifiers associated with these samples;
+(b) Where the original samples, if available, [with their associated unique identifiers,] are or will be held;

 (c) A report detailing the geographical area from which marine genetic resources were collected, including information on the latitude, longitude and depth of collection, and, to the extent available, the findings from the activity undertaken.

-6. Parties shall take the necessary legislative, administrative or policy measures, as appropriate, to ensure that databases and repositories under their jurisdiction are required to periodically notify the open and self-declaratory notification system within the clearing-house mechanism regarding access ex situ and access to associated data and information during that period of time.
+5. Parties shall ensure that databases and repositories under their jurisdiction are required to periodically notify the notification system within the clearing-house mechanism regarding access ex situ during that period of time.

-7. Parties shall take the necessary legislative, administrative or policy measures to ensure that, where marine genetic resources of areas beyond national jurisdiction are subject to utilization by natural or juridical persons under their jurisdiction and control, the following information is notified to the clearing-house mechanism no later than three years from the start of the relevant utilization or as soon as such information becomes available:
+6. Where marine genetic resources of areas beyond national jurisdiction are subject to utilization by natural or juridical persons under their jurisdiction and control, the following information shall be notified to the clearing-house mechanism no later than three years from the start of the relevant utilization or as soon as such information becomes available: